IBM/ocp4-power-workload-tools/manifests/nx-gzip/README.md

 4. Run the tests in pod

 ```
-sh-5.1#  ./gzfht_test test
+sh-5.1# /tmp/gzfht_test /tmp/test
-file test read, 1048576 bytes
+file /tmp/test read, 1048576 bytes
-compressed 1048576 to 1105823 bytes total, crc32 checksum = 9b75f9f7
+compressed 1048576 to 1105994 bytes total, crc32 checksum = a094fbab
+sh-5.1# echo $?
+0
 ```

-If it shows as compressed and as above then its considered as PASS.
+If it shows as `compressed` and the return code is `0` and as above then its considered as PASS.

+Thank you for your time and good luck.